nmcguinness/2022_3DGED_GDApp/README.md

 - [x] Added Curve classes for camera controller

 ### To Do - Week 7
+- [x] Practice extension of a class (see Extensions)
+- [x] Add Integer2 for use with screen resolution to prevent need to typecast - see InitializeGraphics()
+- [x] Refactor RotationBehaviour
 - [x] Added pre-processor directives (i.e. #if...) to set HIRES and DEMO in Main and AppData
 - [x] Re-added GameObject::RemoveComponent<T>() to support removal of components by type
 - [x] Added Resolutions to clarify and standardize setting screen resolutions